Alban Butler: The Lives of Saints

-Butler's great work, The Lives of the Fathers, Martyrs, and Other Principal Saints ("Butler's Lives"), the result of thirty years' study, was first published in four volumes in London, 1756–1759.
-It is a popular and compendious reproduction of the Acta Sanctorum, exhibiting great industry and research, and is in all respects the best compendium of Acta in English.
-Butler's magnum opus has passed many editions and translations.
+Butler's great work, The Lives of the Fathers, Martyrs, and Other Principal Saints ("Butler's Lives"), was written over thirty years.
+It was first published in four volumes in London, from 1756–1759.

+More than just a translation of the Acta Sanctorum, "The Lives of the Saints" adds Butler's own unique voice and perspective, as well as his research and study.
+It has been called "the best compendium of Acta in English" and has had many editions, revisions, alterations, and translations over the centuries since it was first published.

 The first edition (1756–1759)

 This edition was printed initially in 4 octavo volumes, with no stated publisher or author's name.
-However they were so thick that they were usually bound in more volumes.
+However, they were so thick that they were usually bound in more volumes.
 There were actually 6 title pages since Vol. 3 and Vol. 4 both have a "part 2" issued thus: vol. 1, vol. 2, vol. 3, vol. 3 part 2, vol. 4, and vol. 4 part 2.
 Each "volume" contained three months of the liturgical calendar's Saints' lives.
 Vol. 1 also had a copperplate engraving with figures of the Roman devices of torture used, and a 2-page explanation of their use.

 Charles Butler's assertion that "all the notes" were left out of the first edition at the suggestion of Bishop Challoner is exaggerated.
-There are many useful, and even extended, notes in the first edition, but not to the extent that they appear in the second, and succeeding editions.
+There are many useful, and even extended, notes in the first edition, but not to the extent that they appear in the second and succeeding editions.
 According to Charles Knight, the 1847 edition published in twelve volumes is considered the best and most complete.